clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

             PermitRootLogin yes
             EOF

-    b.
-From the host, SSH into the Clear Linux VM:
+#.
+From the host, SSH into the |CL| VM.
+The port number 10022 is defined in the `start_qemu.sh` script.

        .. code-block:: console